• Home

 to snip off the pup.
 Use either a very sharp, clean knife or some garden scissors.
 Snip the root in such a way that it favors the baby – mom has plenty more roots.

 Like most plants, Aloe vera can and do bloom.
-They have very pretty red, orange, or yellow flowers that last a couple weeks.
+They have very pretty red, orange, or yellow flowers that last a couple of weeks.
 You could pollinate them and gather seeds, of course, but it takes a long time to grow succulents from seeds.

 Uses for Aloe vera